Guide to Translation

 In order to create a professional translation, the vital ingredients are: skill; aptitude; experience and analysis are fundamental.
 A machine translation cannot convey the feeling, emotion cultural nuances or context as a human can.

 It will just give word for word translations which are completely inaccurate and embarrassingly wrong for the user and insulting for the reader.
-By using Planet Veritas, you can be sure that you will receive a document that has been translated to the highest standards in the industry.
+By using Lingua Translations, you can be sure that you will receive a document that has been translated to the highest standards in the industry.

 Translation is an art as we all know but there is a fundamental process that must be followed and any translator worth their salt would be able to explain what the SKOPOS Theory means.
 This theory was developed by Reiss & Vermeer.